HelgeSverre/Domain-Availability/README.md

 .watch, .wed, .wf, .wien, .wiki, .works, .ws, .xxx, .xyz, .yt, .za, .zm, .zone,
 ```

-## Missing Domain Extensions
+## Unsupported Domain Extensions

-Due to the fact that a lot of the domain extentions listed on the IANA website, does not contain any information one which WHOIS server to use when querying for the domain information, the following domain extensions are not available (yet):
+Due to the fact that a lot of the domain extentions listed on the IANA website,
+does not contain any information one which WHOIS server to use when querying for
+the domain information, the following domain extensions are not available (yet):

 ```
 .dj, .do, .eg, .eh, .er, .et, .fj, .fk, .fm, .gallery, .gb, .ge, .gf, .gh, .gm, .gn, .gp,